-These Traditional Parkin Biscuits or Cookies have all the tasty flavours of classic English Parkin Cake.
-Each biscuit is packed with the festive flavours of rich ginger, cinnamon, oatmeal, and treacly syrup, and topped with a toasted nutty almond.
-If you love the flavour of British oaty hobnob biscuits you'll love these wee gems with their crisp edges and softer chewy insides.
-Perfect for dunking in a cuppa tea.
+These Traditional Parkin Biscuits have all the tasty flavours of an English Parkin Cake.
+Parkin biscuits are packed with the festive flavours of rich ginger, cinnamon, oatmeal, and treacly syrup, and topped with a toasted nutty almond.
+If you love the flavour of a British oaty hobnob biscuit or ginger nuts then you'll also like these Parkin biscuits with their crisp edges and softer chewy insides.
+Perfect for dunking in a nice cuppa tea.

 Jump to: